 Unfortunately, this journal is more of a book with a few exercises rather than a traditional journal.
 If you are just looking to sporadically fill out pages instead of making journaling a full habit, we suggest the Anxiety Journal.

-Gratitude and mindfulness are essential to relieving anxiety, and that's what the focus of the Bro Journal.
+Gratitude and mindfulness are essential to relieving anxiety, and that's the focus of the Bro Journal!
 By practicing mindfulness, you can get out of your head and give less power to your negative thought.
 But, the Bro Journal takes it a step further.